josh-works/josh-works.github.io/_pages/iowa-st-pud/iowa-st-pud.md

 # Iowa Street PUD

+_This is a draft document, meant for circulation, will evolve with time and eventually be something we bring to the City of Golden for ratification, or whatever needs to happen to get this done in this zone._

 I, Josh Thompson, owner of 621 Iowa St, with my wife and the owners and rentors of the below properties, hereby request a Planned Unit Designation from the City of Golden, in accordence to the following terms.

 ## Dimensions/Boundaries of the PUD